The Designated Victim: Plot

 After a row with Luisa, where Matteo sent Luisa flowers hinting at Stefano’s deception and affairs, Stefano storms out because of the situation, while Matteo arrives shortly after and convinces Luisa to let him in.
 When Stefan’s returns, the police are crawling throughout his home, the apartment is trashed, and Luisa is strangled to death in her bed with a stocking, in what looks like a robbery gone wrong.
 Stefano slowly becomes the prime suspect, due to his affairs and business troubles, and he can’t prove what happened the night she was murdered because he can’t find Christina or a ticket he had from passing through a toll booth.
 Stefan tries to accuse Matteo, but as he’s nobility, the police don’t believe Stefano.

 Matteo follows Stefano around, haunting his life and demanding he do what Matteo ordered of him, leaving Stefano increasingly unhinged with the walls closing in on him.
 It’s only worse as Matteo framed Stefano as a contingency, having hired Christina to find Stefano for a setup, and sending Luisa’s jewelry he didn’t hide in a curtain rod in the house to Fabienne.
 Matteo eventually tells Stefano his plans: he will invite his brother to dinner at his Venetian mansion, and Stefano is to snipe him to death at the appropriate time.

 Matteo dispatches the police to rush Stefano’s decision on the murder plot, so Stefano gathers the rifle Matteo arranged for him and rushes to the vantage point.
-As the police and Fabienne try to find Stefano and to stop him, he fires into the mansion, aiming at the room where Matteo's brother is staying.
-It is then revealed that the person Stefano killed was Matteo, implying that there never was a brother and it was all an elaborate scheme by Matteo to die himself.
+As the police and Fabienne try to find Stefano and to stop him, he fires into the mansion, aiming at the dining room where Matteo and his brother are supposed to be.
+It is then revealed that the person Stefano killed was Matteo, hoping to finally be rid of him once and for all.